MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 Models have a **selectionExpressionBehavior** setting that enables further control over how calculation groups in that model behave.
 This setting accepts the following three values:

 - **Automatic**.
 This is the default value and is the same as **nonvisual**.
 This ensures that your existing models do not change behavior.
 Models above a future compatibility level set to automatic will use **visual** instead.
 There will be an announcement at that time.
 - **Nonvisual**.
-If the calculation group does not define a [multipleOrEmptySelection](#multiple-or-empty-selection) expression the calculation group returns `SELECTEDMEASURE()` and when grouping by the calculation group, subtotal values are hidden.
+If the calculation group does not define a [multipleOrEmptySelection](#multiple-or-empty-selection) expression the calculation group returns `SELECTEDMEASURE()` and when the measure is grouped by the calculation group, subtotal values are hidden.
 - **Visual**.
 If the calculation group does not define a [multipleOrEmptySelection](#multiple-or-empty-selection)  expression the calculation group returns `BLANK()`.
 When grouping by the calculation group, subtotal values are determined by evaluating the selected measure in the context of the calculation group.

 Use TMDL to set the property on your model: